PipKcK/streaming-data-simulation/README.md

     ```bash
     python app.py
     ```
-5. Launch the Streamlit dashboard:
+5. Launch the Streamlit dashboard (On a separate terminal):
   - Open the dashboard in your browser:
     ```bash
+    cd streamlit-app
+    pip install -r requirements.txt
     streamlit run dashboard.py
     ```